FK83/scoringRules/readme.md

 The package further provides functions to compute the multivariate energy and variogram scores for forecast distributions given by discrete samples.

 ## History
-  - December 2016: Added multivariate energy and variogram score
+  - Janaury 2017: Added multivariate energy and variogram score
+  - January 11, 2017: Version 0.9.2 published on CRAN
+  - December 2016: Small fixes for truncated/censored distributions
   - September 6, 2016: Version 0.9.1 published on CRAN
   - August 2016: Added replication materials for our paper on MCMC based forecasting (see <http://arxiv.org/abs/1608.06802>)